 ** Baby’s Only with Whey is probably the best in the US (that you can buy at your local grocery store)

-** If you can afford it, shipping your formula from Europe is the absolute best way to go, and Hipp Organic is the best formula out there!
+** If you can afford it, shipping your formula from Europe is the absolute best way to go, and HiPP or Lebenswert are the best formulas out there!